peacalm/cpp-luaw/README.md

 Note that here const char* is not supported, which is unsafe.
 * @param [out] failed Will be set whether the operation is failed if this pointer is not nullptr.
-If T is a container type, it regards the operation as failed if any element converts failed.
+If T is a container type, it regards the operation as failed if any element failed.
 * @return Return the value with given name in type T if conversion succeeds, otherwise, if T is a simple type (e.g. bool, int, double, std::string, etc), return initial value of T(i.e. by statement `T{}`), if T is a container